 The only quiet place for a chat was in the loo.
 Who wants to spend the night in the loo though?
 By 11.30 I was ready to go home because despite the laughing and dancing, I spent a lot of time queuing at the bar and wishing I could take my shoes off.
-In a recent survey 60% of women also said queues at the bar were the most annoying thing about a night out.
-I can relate to that!

 There were ten of us at the blogger’s night in, and we were able to spend the time getting to know each other, catching up, eating, drinking, laughing, dancing without the worry of saying “Pardon”.
 There was no queuing for the toilet, the drinks flowed without having to wait around and above all we were all warm and comfortable wearing what we wanted rather than “having” to dress up for the sake of it.